batpigandme/nba_stats_docs/output/nba_stats_pt2.md

 #### Defining Functions in R

-In basic tersm, the structure of a user-defined function in R (see below), is as follows: a function name set using the `<-` assignment operator, argument(s) required put in parentheses `()`, and code for what the function should do and what data it should return in curly braces `{}`.
+In basic terms, the structure of a user-defined function in R (see below), is as follows: a function name set using the `<-` assignment operator, argument(s) required put in parentheses `()`, and code for what the function should do and what data it should return in curly braces `{}`.

 More formally, [Hadley Wickham](http://adv-r.had.co.nz/Functions.html#function-components) defines the three components of a function as:[^1]